amanasifkhalid/ManufacturingNet-Website/README.md

 To view the page source, clone the repository and run each HTML/CSS/JavaScript file through a beautifier.

-When deploying, don't forget to minimize the source files again!
+When deploying, don't forget to minify the source files again!